arnejad/multiclass-classification/readme.md

 # Multi-class Classification
 In this repository implementation of some multiclass classification algorithms have been provided.
-Some of these algorithms have been designed for muti class inputs and some uses one-vs-rest(all) strategy.
-Below you can find the list of the algorithms implemented.
+Some of these algorithms have been designed for muti class inputs except Bayesian Regression which is banary and uses one-vs-rest strategy.
+Below you can find the list of the implemented algorithms.

 * multinomial Logistic Regression
 * Weighted Logistic Regression
 * Bayesian Logistic Regression (Two classes using one-vs-rest)
 * Gaussian Generative classification
 * Gaussian Naive Bayes Classification

-## How to run
-1- add measure function folder (if you cant wait for *is not found in the current folder* error and click on *add its folder to the MATLAB path*)

-2- read the features and labels into **fts** and **labels** variables;

-3- Use any of the ML algorithms just like the way used in **main.m**

-4- run **main.m**

 ## Results
 Three datasets, PIE, VOC, MSRC was used for evaluating the code.
 Below you can find the result of each algorithm using *5-folding*.